 This article will show you the various hacks to pull through for a stain-free surface if you want to know how to get biro off leather.

 Step By Step Guide On Getting Rid Of Biro Ink from Leather

-To answer the question of how you can get pen off leather, we take you through a step-by-step process to clean this material.
+To answer the question of how you can get a pen off leather, we take you through a step-by-step process to clean this material.
 Before you begin, there are cleaning items that you need to have for the stain removal process to be a success.

 Here are some of the items you need.

 - A soft-clothe rug

 Once you have all these items, you can remove the ink stain from the leather surfaces.